mets/METS-primer/Chapter-3.md

-A sequence of file group elements `<fileGrp>` can be used group the digital files comprising the content of a METS object either into a flat arrangement or, because each file group element can itself contain one or more file group elements, into a nested (hierarchical) arrangement.
+A sequence of file group elements `<fileGrp>` can be used group the digital files comprising the content of a METS object either into a flat arrangement.
 In the case where the content files are images of different formats and resolutions, for example, one could group the image content files by format and create a separate `<fileGrp>` for each image format/resolution such as: